reinteractive/new_rails_template/README.md

 Sets up Hoptoad using a supplied API key and does initial test.

+Sets up Google Analytics using supplied GA Key

+Creates application.haml layout containing Google Analytics tracking code, default javascripts included at the bottom, and reset styles.

 Creates home and my/dashboard controller

 Wires up root to Home

 Removes all the prototype and stock rails files out of public

-Sets up SASS and creates a watch script in script/
+Sets up SASS and Haml to look in sub directories

 Does a full bundle install